ISLAND HILLS STATION WALKING TRACK INFORMATION

 Island Hills Station is a working sheep, cattle and honey farm with it’s own protected conservation reserve.

-The walking track season runs from the second week in October through to mid-March, click “BOOK NOW” with no obligation and this will bring up the availability calendar.
-The self guided private walking trail covers a distance of 30 km utilized for 2 0r 3 day walks and although situated amidst high mountains, the placement of the track has meant that it is suitable for anyone with a reasonable level of fitness and walking ability.
+The tramping season runs from the second week in October through to mid-March, click “BOOK NOW” with no obligation and this will bring up the availability calendar.
+You only need to book a start date to secure accommodation for the duration of your trip.
+The booking date refers to the evening of arrival prior to the first day of walking.
+The self guided private tramping trail covers a distance of 30 km utilized for 2 0r 3 day walks and although situated amidst high mountains, the placement of the track has meant that it is suitable for anyone with a reasonable level of fitness and tramping ability.
 The three day walk is the most popular with two day options for those with less time and a little more fitness.

 The Island Hills Station Track is limited to 10 people each day with a one way trail allowing for tranquility every step of the way.
 As your bed is guaranteed each night you are able to walk at your leisure and make the most of the opportunity to learn about the surroundings you are in.
 You will be provided with a detailed pamphlet of information on the surrounding wildlife, stories about Island Hills and a map showing you points of interest along the trails.